-David joins The New Zealand Initiative as a Research Fellow after spending three years in the Economics Department of the Organisation for Economic Co-operation and Development (OECD) in Paris.
+David joined The New Zealand Initiative as a Senior Fellow after spending three years in the Economics Department of the Organisation for Economic Co-operation and Development (OECD) in Paris.
 Between 2003 and 2016 he worked in the New Zealand public sector, undertaking economic research and analysis for the Treasury, the Commerce Commission and the Electricity Authority.

 David holds a PhD in economics from Victoria University of Wellington with a focus on policy evaluation in the areas of savings and housing.

-Policy Point: For better or for worse: How governments respond to crises (2020)
+Policy Point: For better or for worse - How governments respond to crisis (2020)

 Policy Point: Relief measures: comparing Covid-19 wage subsidy schemes (2020)

 Policy Point: Stay on Target (2020)

 Policy Point: Short-time work to maintain employment (2020)